 Developments aimed at reducing greenhouse gas emissions' contribution to climate change may decrease the demand or increase the cost for our major product, petroleum-based motor fuel.
 Attitudes toward this product and its relationship to the environment may significantly affect our effectiveness in marketing our product and sales.
-Efforts to steer the public toward non-petroleum-based fuel dependent modes of transportation may foster a negative perception toward motor fuel or increase costs for our product, thus affecting the public's attitude toward our primary product.
+Efforts to steer the public toward non-petroleumbased fuel dependent modes of transportation such as electric, hybrid, battery powered, hydrogen or other alternative fuelpowered motor vehicles may foster a negative perception toward motor fuel or increase costs for our product, thus affecting the public's attitude toward our primary product.
+Further, changing consumer preferences or driving habits could lead to new forms of fueling destinations or potentially fewer customer visits to our sites, resulting in a decrease in gasoline sales and/or sales of merchandise and food at our company operated sites.
+In addition, higher prices could reduce the demand for gasoline and the products and services we offer at our convenience stores and adversely impact our sales.
 New technologies that increase fuel efficiency or offer alternative vehicle power sources or laws or regulations to increase fuel efficiency, reduce consumption or offer alternative vehicle power sources may result in decreased demand for petroleum-based motor fuel.
-A number of new legal incentives, regulatory requirements and executive initiatives, including the Clean Power Plan ("CPP"), the Affordable Clean Energy ("ACE") rule that the Environmental Protection Agency (the "EPA") has proposed to replace the CPP, and various government subsidies such as the extension of certain tax credits for renewable energy, have made these alternative forms of energy more competitive.
+A number of new legal incentives, regulatory requirements and executive initiatives, including the Clean Power Plan ("CPP"), the Affordable Clean Energy ("ACE") rule that the Environmental Protection Agency (the "EPA") has proposed to replace the CPP, and various government subsidies such as the extension of certain tax credits for renewable energy, have made these alternative forms of energy and electric vehicles more competitive.
 We may also incur increased costs for our product, which we may not be able to pass along to our customers.
 These developments could potentially have a material adverse effect on our business, financial condition, results of operations and cash available for distribution to our unitholders.